arget13/memexec/README.md

 # memexec

-Right now this is just an ugly proof of concept presented at RootedCon 2023.
+[At the moment this is just a proof of concept.]

 `memexecd.c` is the code for the "daemonized" [DDexec](https://github.com/arget13/DDexec).
 This program *listens* on a pipe for requests, which are composed of:
 - Size of arguments.